HodBadichi/Bias-Mitigation-Through-Topic-Aware-Distribution-Matching/README.md

   * GAN Workflow (using the DistributionMatching module - NoahArc)

-Each workflow has a "run" funcion that will envoke the full workflow, where each workflow also responsible for getting the relevant data for the workflow and create the projects directory structure.
+Each workflow has a "run" funcion that will invoke the full workflow, where each workflow also responsible for getting the relevant data for the workflow and create the projects directory structure.

 Each workflow has a "run_on_server.sh" file for running the workflow (the run function) as a batch job on Technion lambda server by running: